 Size Range: RTIC vs. Yeti

-Yeti has an extensive range of sizes to choose from, particularly in their hard-sided cooler line.
+Yeti has an extensive range of sizes to choose from, particularly in their hard-sided cooler line and they also recently came out with some rather large jugs.
 Since they are a larger company they are able to manufacture a very wide size range which means that there is likely a storage volume for everybody’s needs.

 Below are the specifics: